SuperClaude-Org/SuperFlag_Framework/ARCHITECTURE.md

-# Context Engine MCP - Architecture
+# SuperFlag - Architecture

 ## Overview

-Context Engine addresses a fundamental challenge in prompt engineering: providing contextually appropriate directives at runtime without the overhead of persistent system prompts.
+SuperFlag addresses a fundamental challenge in prompt engineering: providing contextually appropriate directives at runtime without the overhead of persistent system prompts.
 This architectural document explains the design philosophy, technical decisions, and implementation approach.

 ## Problem Statement